-Parisa (ERYT200) is the owner of Element Yoga and has been practicing yoga for over 16 years.
-Prior to founding Element, Parisa worked in corporate finance.
-However, her love for yoga and the healing it brought to her life inspired her to pursue her 200YTT at Infinity Yoga.
-Parisa’s yoga practice helped her shift from living in fear to living from a place of love.
-Her experience led her to create Element Yoga, a space that promotes not just physical but also emotional and spiritual well-being.
-Parisa has a passion for travel and loves to lead international yoga retreats with the Element family.
-With a background in dance, she is a barre enthusiast with a yogi soul and the creator behind Element Barre Flow.
-Parisa believes that movement is essential for the body and stillness is crucial for the mind.
-Her classes reflect this philosophy, providing upbeat and challenging sequences followed by moments of rest and relaxation.
+Parisa (E-RYT 200) has been practicing yoga for over 16 years, drawing from a professional background in corporate finance.
+Her love for yoga and the healing it brought to her life inspired her to pursue her 200YTT at Infinity Yoga, a transition that helped her shift from living in fear to living from a place of love.
+This personal transformation fueled her desire to foster a space that promotes not just physical, but also emotional and spiritual well-being.
+With a background in dance, Parisa is a barre enthusiast with a yogi soul and the creator of Element Barre Flow.
+She also has a passion for travel and regularly leads international yoga retreats.
+Parisa believes that movement is essential for the body and stillness is crucial for the mind; her classes reflect this philosophy by providing upbeat, challenging sequences followed by intentional moments of rest and relaxation.

 With well over 1000 hours of training under his belt Douglas Johnson – E-RYT 500, YACEP has led a countless number of classes, meditations, yoga nidras, kirtans, retreats, workshops, and teacher-trainings in his more than two decades of teaching.
 Douglas has had the privilege to study with some of the best that modern yoga has to offer like Paul Grilley (Yin Yoga), Amrit and Kamini Desai (Amrit Yoga), Andrey Lappa (Universal Yoga), Deva Parnell (Kripalu), Rod Stryker (Para Yoga), ‘Yoganand’ Michael Carroll (Pranakriya, Kripalu).
 Expect new and challenging postures in his flow classes and to learn about subtle energy, anatomy, and yoga philosophy in his Yin classes